What’s the Difference between a Domestic LLC and a Foreign LLC?

 Every state has different filing requirements for when an LLC has to register as a foreign entity.
 Be sure to check with the Secretary of State (or similar agency) first before filing.

-Registering as a Foreign LLC is like registering as a Domestic LLC.
-Instead of filing the Articles of Organization (or formation paperwork), the LLC would file as a foreign entity, often with the Secretary of State and pay the filing fee.
+Registering as a Foreign LLC is like registering as an LLC in your home state.
+Instead of filing the Articles of Organization (or formation paperwork), the LLC would file as a foreign entity, often with the Secretary of State, and pay the filing fee.

 - Domestic identification number

 - Name and street address of the registered office address

 - Contact information of the members and managers

 - Type of management (member-managed or manager-managed)